 VICE: Hey guys, how’s the date going?

-Christian: Yeah, it’s going alright.
-Conversation’s flowing.
-A bit of banter.
+Christian: It’s going alright.
+The conversation is flowing—there is a bit of banter.
 That’s just my opinion.
 I just speak on her behalf.
-Laughs
+[Laughs]

 Rose: This is going well.

 Christian: Ahh, we met out on the weekend.

 Rose: In real life.
 I know, not on an app.

 Christian: It can still happen.